mdavids/rfc/content/draft-davids-forsalereg-10.md

 Alternatively, parties may mutually agree on a more strictly defined proprietary format for the content value to mitigate ambiguity.

-Note that this mechanism only functions when the domain name is active in the DNS, which is typically not the case, for example, during a redemption period or while in pending delete status [@?STD69].
+Note that this mechanism relies on the domain name being resolvable in the DNS.
+This is typically not the case during a redemption period or while in pending delete status [@?STD69].
+It also does not function when the domain is DNSSEC-signed but fails validation (i.e., has a bogus state).

 # IANA Considerations {#ianaconsid} <!-- See RFC8126 -->